-In Luke, we find that Jesus walked through the cities and villages, preaching and benevolent the Kingdom of God, and the twelve were with him.
-Some women who wicked spirits and diseases had healed: Maria, called Magdalena, from which seven demons had emerged, and Ioana, Huza’s woman, an icon of Irod, and Suzana, and many others that served them from their wealth.”
+In Luke, Jesus walked through the cities and villages, preaching and benevolent the Kingdom of God, and the twelve were with him.
+Some women whose wicked spirits and diseases had healed: Maria, called Magdalena, from which seven demons had emerged, and Ioana, Huza’s woman, an icon of Irod, Suzana, and many others that served them from their wealth.”

 Mary Magdalene meets Christ.

 Healed by seven demons, probably when Jesus Christ met Mary Magdalena, there was an exorcism episode.
 Otherwise, the apostles could not say that healing seven demons was possible.